-Since January 2017, I am council member of the Spanish Economic Association.
+From 2017 to 2019, I was council member of the Spanish Economic Association.
 This association aims at promoting the dissemination of scientific knowledge in Economics, by organizing congresses, promoting publications and, in general, through any other means leading to that goal.

 From 2011 to 2016, I was the secretary of the European Society for Population Economics.
 For more details, please go to the ESPE website.